SenyangJiang/DentalAnalyzer/doc/tutorial.md

 Illustration of midpoint and center is as follows.
 They are used to determine the direction of a tooth, i.e. Lingual, Buccal, Mesial, Distal.
 ![Picture 16](./tutorial_assets/Picture16.png)

-Below is an example after filling the inputs.
+Below is an example after filling in the inputs.

 ![Picture 17](./tutorial_assets/Picture17.png)

-If you are finished with inputting the files, click on ‘Analyze’ to start the analysis, the results should be available in the ‘Output’ section.
+If you are finished with inputting the files, click on ‘Analyze’, the results should be available in the ‘Output’ section.

 ![Picture 18](./tutorial_assets/Picture18.png)